JCSDA/spack-stack/README.md

 emacs site/*.yaml

 # Process the specs and install
-# note: both steps will take some time!
+# Note: both steps will take some time!
 spack concretize
 spack install